Edward Stiles Stokes: The trial

 Stokes was arrested and tried on three occasions.
 He claimed he shot in self-defence, and a gun later found in a sofa at the hotel gave credibility to his assertion that Fisk had a weapon.
 At the first trial the jury could not agree on a verdict.
 The second was declared a mistrial and on the third occasion he was found guilty of manslaughter.
 He was sentenced to four years and sent to Sing Sing Prison and later Auburn Prison, from where he was released in October 1876.
 Stokes's father had died whilst he was in prison and his wife had been taken to Europe by her father during the period of the trials.

 Life after release

 Before his incarceration, Stokes and his family had lived in the Hoffman House Hotel, corner of Twenty-fifth Street and Broadway.
-The proprietor, Cassius H Read, was a friend to Stokes during his trial and after his release made him a partner in the hotel.
-Stokes became quarrelsome and took court actions against many of those that had helped him including Read.
+The proprietor, Cassius H. Read, was a friend to Stokes during his trial and after his release made him a partner in the hotel.
+Stokes became quarrelsome and took court actions against many of those that had helped him, including Read.
 He also had a long running battle with his cousin, W. E. D. Stokes, although shortly before his death they made up their differences.

-Death and burial
+Death

 Stokes died in New York City on November 2, 1901.
 He was buried at Green-Wood Cemetery in Brooklyn.